Our Best Shopping Tips to Save BIG at T.J.Maxx & HomeGoods

 When shopping for furniture, luggage, home decor and even food items, be sure to look for any dents, scratches, damaged packaging or other minor flaws.
 If you find an item with these imperfections, you can politely ask an employee if they will take an additional 10% or 15% off the price (will vary).

-The manager at my local T.J.Maxx said they would be more than willing to offer a discount on items with imperfections, in addition to the 10% discount that cardholders get with their card (see #8).
+The manager at my local T.J.Maxx said they would be more than willing to offer a discount on items with imperfections, in addition to the 10% discount that cardholders get with their card (see tip #16).

-A handy way to make sure you’re getting a good deal on cookware or name-brand items is to quickly compare the prices at T.J.Maxx using the Amazon App before heading to the checkout lane.
+T.J.Maxx lists “compare at” prices on their tags, but the prices may be a little inflated compared to stores like Walmart or Target.
+A handy way to make sure you’re getting a good deal on cookware, clothing, or name-brand items is to quickly compare the prices at T.J.Maxx using the Amazon App before heading to the checkout lane.

 Another misconception about T.J.Maxx and partner stores is that their food items are expired or close to expiring.
 On the contrary, these stores actually carry a variety of gourmet food items purchased in large quantities from popular stores (i.e. World Market & Whole Foods) and then offers them to you at a nice discount… and they’re not expired or usually close to expiring!

 T.J.Maxx often restocks their grocery section with really interesting and unique food items — and many are low-carb!
-I came across staples like avocado oil, apple cider vinegar, and MCT oil, all for a fraction of the cost you’d pay at health stores!
+We came across items like avocado oil, apple cider vinegar, and MCT oil, all for a fraction of the cost you’d pay at health stores.
+In fact, check out all the gourmet keto food finds we spotted at HomeGoods!

 Want to see what type of products are available at your local HomeGoods store?
 Download the free HomeGoods app and you’ll be able to see actual photos of select products that are sold at your local store!
 Just click on The Goods section in the app to take a peek inside a HomeGoods nearest you.